Impact

 Risk and Exploitability

 With a CVSS score of 7.5, the vulnerability is considered high severity.
-The EPSS score of < 1% indicates a very low exploitation probability, though not zero.
-The nature of the flaw still allows a remote attacker to trigger the memory leak by submitting JPEG files containing a large number of APP13 markers to a vulnerable service.
+The EPSS score of <1% indicates a very low exploitation probability, though not zero.
+The flaw can be triggered by submitting JPEG files that contain a large number of APP13 markers to a vulnerable service.
 The likely attack vector is remote file upload, and the prerequisite is that the service uses the affected module and does not filter input.
 The vulnerability is not listed in the CISA KEV catalog, but the ability to exhaust memory in continuously running processes makes it a significant risk.

 OpenCVE Enrichment